beerbear4369/design-to-reality-94/memory-bank/backend-integration.md

 # Backend Integration Plan - MVP

 ## Overview
-This document outlines the minimal required backend API specifications for the Kuku Coach MVP, focusing on the core conversation flow.
+This document outlines the minimal required backend API specifications for the Kuku Coach MVP, focusing on the core conversation flow and session rating functionality.

 ## Architecture